 Buyer’s Market vs Seller’s Market

-In a seller’s market, there will be more buyers in comparison to the houses for sale.
+In a seller’s market, there will be more buyers in comparison to the houses for sale, so in this, demand exceeds supply.
 This will let sellers have more negotiation power.
 Prices have a decreasing tendency in a buyer’s market while they have an increasing tendency in a seller’s market.
+Let’s now have a look at the table below to understand which one is right for you a buyer’s or seller’s market –

 Let us have a look at some of the characteristics of both of these market conditions-